conormol/til/CSS/Positioning Header Elements.md

 }

 .site-header-left {
-    display: inline-block;  /* Display must be inline block so that the site-header-right can be on the same level */ }
+    display: inline-block;  /* Display must be inline-block so that the site-header-right can be on the same level */ }

 .site-header-right {